 These plants remain low, growing to around three feet or sometimes up to five feet tall – but they are wide-spreading, easily reaching five feet across.
 This means a few plants will transform that bleak, empty space beneath your fir and cedar trees into an attractive bed of green, highlighted every spring with bunches of bright yellow flowers followed by deep blue edible berries in fall.
 As long as this plant receives moisture in spring it will tolerate the typical dryness of summer easily, so it requires no special attention.
 It is also free of pests and diseases.

 The Oregon Grape can be planted in all kinds of gardens and fits into everything from a garden of native plants to a formal garden of clipped hedges, plus everything in between.
-It is superb covering the bare ground that develops beneath fir trees and in the shade of evergreen hedges and it can be used alone or if you have suitable soil, mixed with other shade-loving shrubs from Rhododendrons to Japanese Maples.
+It is superb, covering the bare ground that develops beneath fir trees or cedar trees and even in the shade of evergreen hedges.
+It can also be used alone or if you have suitable soil, mixed with other shade-loving shrubs from Rhododendrons to Japanese Maples.
 The great thing about this plant is its tolerance of conditions that will defeat almost any other shrub, so if you have problem shade-areas of your garden, Oregon Grape is the answer.